Amoolaa/math-bcmb3888/portfolio.md

 - Run the Steiner Tree Problem using the SCIP-Jack program (must be done on Linux).
 - Convert the resulting spanning tree produced in the SCIP-Jack file type back into a NetworkX tree
 - Label non-NAFLD nodes used to link isolated NAFLD nodes in the spanning tree as candidate nodes
-- Produce degree vs centrality measure graphs (closeness, betweenness, eigenvector, subgraph) for the full yeast network and the NAFLD-restricted network with the aim of identifying outliers or interesting proteins, with candidate nodes found above highlighted in red
+- Produce degree vs centrality measure graphs (closeness, betweenness, eigenvector, subgraph) for the full yeast network and the NAFLD-restricted network with the aim of identifying outliers or interesting proteins

 **TODO**
 - Run tree-specific centrality measures and analysis to determine most significant candidate nodes based on network topology